VectorChat/chunking_subnet/docs/evaluation.md

 Finally, penalities are deducted from the score.

-Responses are penalized exponentially for each token over the maximum chunk length.
+Responses are penalized exponentially for each character over the maximum chunk length.
 ```python
     # add up size penalty to be applied later
     chunk_length = len(chunks[i])